thejoker-ayush/Quantum/README.md

 **thejoker-ayush/thejoker-ayush** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+This is my quantum profile, where I have put forward some of the research work that I accomplished during my master's course.

+Also, we may find relevant quantum algorithms associated with different kinds of problems and some githib problems which I solved.

 Here are some ideas to get you started: